-Kaló Pásxa - Happy Easter
+Kaló Pásxa - HAPPY EASTER!

-Easter week, or Holy Week, is marked by different events on each day or night.
-Some of the most remarkable are the procession of the flower-decorated epitaphios (bier of Christ) on Good Friday and the Resurrection Mass on Saturday night.
+Easter week, or Holy Week, is marked by different events each day leading up to Easter Saturday and Sunday.
+Some of the most remarkable celebrations are the procession of the flower-decorated epitaphios (bier of Christ) on Good Friday and the Resurrection Mass on Saturday night.
 Easter Sunday is the day for celebration and the breaking of the Lenten fast with lamb roasts and jubilation.

 Easter in Hydra

 The island of Hydra is especially known for its Easter celebrations.
-During Holy Week, the island swells with pilgrims who come to absorb the unique nature of a holiday celebrated in the village's narrow alleyways and across the sweep of its two tiny ports, without motor vehicles of any sort.
+During Holy Week, the island swells with people who come to absorb the unique nature of a holiday celebrated in the village's narrow alleyways and across the sweep of its two tiny ports, without motor vehicles of any sort.

 Easter Week Festivities

-- On the evening of Holy Saturday, the Resurrection (Anastasi) mass takes place.
-The Midnight service is without a doubt the most important event of the year.
-At midnight, all the lights are extinguished in the church and the priest comes from behind the altar carrying a candle.
-He walks to someone in the front row and lights his or her candle.
-This light is a symbol of the resurrection and as the flame passes from candle to candle, light fills the church.
-The moment of the resurrection is marked by kisses and greetings of 'Christos Anesti, Alithos Anesti', ('Christ has Risen', 'Indeed he has Risen').
+- Holy Saturday: the Resurrection (Anastasi) mass takes place.
+This midnight service is without a doubt the most important religious event of the year.
+At midnight, all the lights in the church are extinguished and the priest uses his candle to light a parishioner's candle.
+This flame (a symbol of the resurrection) passes from candle to candle, and light fills the church.
+The moment of the resurrection is marked by kisses and greetings of 'Christos Anesti, Alithos Anesti', ('Christ has Risen, Indeed he has Risen').
 Before re-entering one's house in the early hours of Easter Sunday, it is customary to make a cross with the smoke of the lighted candle on top of the door.
 The custom is then to light the oil candle before one's icon-stand and try to keep this light burning throughout the year.